 Gishwati Mukura National Park is the new national park in Rwanda that was established in…

-There are three chimpanzee tracking sessions in Kibale national park in the morning, mid-morning and afternoon session chimpanzee permits cost 150 dollars per person per trek and for those who want to spend more time with chimpanzees could opt for chimpanzee habituation experience which costs 220 dollars per person for a whole day experience.
+In Kibale National Park, there are three opportunities to track chimpanzees: in the morning, mid-morning, and afternoon.
+Chimpanzee permits cost $150 per person per trek, and those who want to spend more time with the primates can sign up for a 220 dollar per person per day habituation experience.